-Learn how to make the cutest Bunny Cookies with the best sugar cookie recipe and frosting recipe.
-You can customize these sweet cookies with your frosting and sugar colors for an adorable treat that’s perfect for Easter or other springtime events.
+Learn how to make the cutest Bunny Cookies with the best sugar cookie recipe and frosting.
+You can customize these sweet cookies with your frosting and sugar colors for an adorable treat – they’re perfect for Easter and they’re SO EASY!

 Cutest Bunny Cookies Ever

-They are easy to make and look so cute on a platter or in clear bags for gifts.
-Plus, you can customize the frosting and sugar to make your own unique bubby butt cookies!
+- They are easy to make and look so cute on a platter or in clear bags for gifts.
+Plus, you can customize the frosting and sugar to make your own unique bunny butt cookies!

 How to Decorate Bunny Cookies

-1. Tint Frosting: Make your frosting and tint it to match your colored sugars.
+- Tint Frosting: Make vanilla buttercream frosting and tint it to match your colored sugars.
 So, if you are using multiple colors, divide the frosting and tint each batch.

-3. Frost & Dip: Frost the bunny cookies and then dip each one frosting-side-down in the matching sugar.
-Lightly press the cooking into the sugar to ensure it’s evenly coated.
+- Frost & Dip: Frost the bunny cookies and then dip each one frosting-side-down in the matching sugar.
+Lightly press the cooking into the sugar to ensure its evenly coated.

 - No time to make cookies from scratch?
 Use refrigerated sugar cookie dough and canned frosting to make it super easy.